Build a RAG from

 The system retrieves the best evidence

-The AI answers using only the retrieved context
+The AI answers using the retrieved context

 Core components of a RAG system